 Definition

 Small Language Models (SLMs) are compact AI models, typically with 1 to 10 billion parameters, designed to deliver useful language understanding and generation while requiring far fewer computational resources than frontier models.
-While GPT-5.4 and Claude Sonnet 4.6 push capability boundaries with massive parameter counts, SLMs prioritize efficiency, speed, privacy, and cost—making AI accessible beyond expensive cloud infrastructure.
+While current GPT models and current Claude Sonnet models push capability boundaries with massive parameter counts, SLMs prioritize efficiency, speed, privacy, and cost—making AI accessible beyond expensive cloud infrastructure.

 Major SLMs in 2026 include Microsoft's Phi-4 (strong reasoning at compact size), Google's Gemini Nano (on-device AI for Android), Meta's Llama 3 smaller variants (7B/8B parameters), Mistral 7B and its successors (punching above their weight class), and Apple Intelligence models (powering on-device iOS AI features).